Consumer medicine information

 Adult patients with PNH.

-Patients switching to Empaveli from a C5 inhibitor (eculizumab rmc, ravulizumab rch).
+Switching to Empaveli from a C5 inhibitor (eculizumab rmc, ravulizumab rch).

 For the first 4 weeks, Empaveli is administered as twice weekly subcutaneous doses of 1,080 mg in addition to the patient's current dose of C5 inhibitor treatment to minimise the risk of haemolysis with abrupt treatment discontinuation.
 After 4 weeks, the patient should discontinue treatment with the C5 inhibitor before continuing on monotherapy with Empaveli.

-Dose adjustment for Empaveli.
+Dose adjustment for PNH treatment with Empaveli.

 The dosing regimen may be changed to 1,080 mg every third day if a subject has a lactate dehydrogenase (LDH) level greater than 2 x upper limit of normal (ULN).